darktable-org/dtdocs/content/special-topics/opencl/still-doesnt-work.md

 ---
-title: opencl still does not run for me
+title: OpenCL still does not run for me
 id: still-doesnt-work
 weight: 100
 draft: false